-Any adjustments and determinations in accordance with the previous paragraph shall be made by the Issuer in its reasonable discretion (§ 315 BGB (German Civil Code)).
-Any adjustments and determinations in accordance with the previous paragraph as well as their effective date shall be published by the Issuer in accordance with § 10.
+(3) Any adjustments and determinations in accordance with the previous paragraphs shall be made by the Issuer in its reasonable discretion (§ 315 BGB (German Civil Code)).
+Any adjustments and determinations in accordance with the previous paragraphs as well as their effective date shall be published by the Issuer in accordance with § 8.

-§ 14 Early Termination
+§ 12 Early Termination

-- (1) If, in case of § 13, an adjustment is not possible or not reasonable (zumutbar) for the Issuer, the Issuer is entitled to prematurely terminate by notice in accordance with § 10 the Warrants that have not been exercised yet; the Issuer may terminate the Warrants only in whole and not in part, and must indicate the Termination Amount defined below.
-Such termination must occur within one month from the event triggering the termination. - (2) In case of termination, the Issuer shall pay each warrantholder an amount for each Warrant held (the "Termination Amount"), which has been determined by the Issuer in its reasonable discretion (§ 315 BGB (German Civil Code)) as being the fair market value per Warrant immediately prior to the event that triggered the termination in accordance with the previous paragraph.
-The Issuer will arrange for the payment of the Termination Amount to the Clearing System for credit to the accounts of the holders of the Warrants by the 5th Business Day following the notice regarding the termination.
+- (1) If, in case of § 11, an adjustment is not possible or not reasonable for the Issuer, or if the Futures Exchange or the Substitute Futures Exchange settles an Options Contract prior to maturity for any reasons the Issuer is not responsible for (nicht zu vertreten hat), the Issuer is entitled to prematurely terminate by notice in accordance with § 8 the Warrants that have not been exercised yet; the Issuer may terminate the Warrants only in whole and not in part, and must indicate the Termination Amount defined below.
+Such termination must occur within one month from the event triggering the termination. - In case of termination, the Issuer shall pay each warrantholder an amount for each Warrant held (the "Termination Amount"), which has been determined by the Issuer in its reasonable discretion (§ 315 BGB (German Civil Code)) as being the fair market value per Warrant immediately prior to the event that triggered the termination in accordance with the previous paragraph.
+The Issuer will arrange for payment of the Termination Amount to the Clearing System for credit to the accounts of the holders of the Warrants by the 5th Business Day following the notice regarding the termination.